Impact Grants Funding Priorities: Description and Goals

 Application Due – February 8, 2022

 Site Visits (Virtual and On-Site) – February 11 – March 4, 2022

 Who Can Apply:

-Note: Applicant organizations must be in compliance with local, state, and federal regulations.
+Note: Applicant organizations must comply with local, state, and federal regulations.

 The 2021 Impact Grants awards were announced at the end of April, 2021.
 You can find a list of all grants awarded here.
 Sign up for our newsletter to stay updated on all grant application announcements and connect with us on Facebook, Twitter, Instagram, and LinkedIn @delcofdn.